-The Company analyses regulatory risks in the course of performing diligence on the organisation and preparing the investment thesis.
+The Company analyses regulatory risks while performing pre-acquisition diligence on the organisation and preparing the investment thesis.
 Our team performs legal diligence in advance of a transaction, highlighting key potential issues.
 We also perform background checks on key professionals to ensure they haven't had been the subject of regulatory actions or been sanctioned by relevant governing bodies, regulators, etc.